Viterbi School of Engineering

 CSCI 310 Software Engineering (4, Sp) Introduction to the software engineering process and software lifecycle.
 Covers project management, requirements, architecture, design, implementation, testing, and maintenance phase activities in team based projects.
 Prerequisite: CSCI 201L.
 (Duplicates credit in CSCI 377.)

 CSCI 350 Introduction to Operating Systems (4) Basic issues in concurrency, deadlock control, synchronization scheduling, memory management, protection and access control, inter-process communication, and structured design.
 Laboratory experiences with Unix-like operating system.
-Prerequisite: CSCI 201L and EE 352.
+Prerequisite: CSCI 201L and EE 109 or EE 352.
 (Duplicates credit in CSCI 402.)

 CSCI 351 Programming and Multimedia on the World Wide Web (3, FaSpSm) HTML programming for creating home pages, installation and modification of Web server, writing programs that offer enhanced services, manipulation of graphics, video and sound.
 Prerequisite: CSCI 104.